MasScout/M1M-Results-App/README.md

 If when running the app, before it says "Done reading results", it prints "Creating new object for <player name>.
 Check to make sure the submitted name is correct." that means that in the final bracket a name was submitted that wasn't the same as the name used in groups.
 It should be pretty easy to figure out which name it is and what the difference is.

 ## Change Log:
-Version 1.0 - Works on command line for group stage and bracket.
+Version 1.0.0 - Works on command line for group stage and bracket.
+Version 1.0.1 - Updated to count each level as a win or loss.
+Version 1.1.0 - Added GUI.
+Version 1.1.1 - Fixed error where the GUI would show previous runner's times if entered runner did not exist.